valsamovich/cs.github.io/docs/ci/travis.md

 Travis not only builds every commit that is made by repository collaborators but also takes care of Pull Requests.
 Every commit in the Pull Request triggers a build that – once it is done – leaves a comment in the Pull Request discussion.

  > Image

+## Build Status

+By default, email notifications are sent if a build was broken.
+However, the notification policy is configureable.
+Recipients, occasions (success or failure) and channels (email, IRC, Campfire, webhooks, ect.) can be specified in the `.travis.yml` file.

+To publish the build status, for example on the project’s home page, you can embed a link to an image that indicates **success** or **failure**.